-A finishing processes for smoothing a workpiece’s surface using an abrasive and a work wheel or a leather strop.
-Polishing is a more aggressive process while buffing is less harsh, which leads to a smoother, brighter finish.
+Polishing and buffing are finishing processes for smoothing a workpiece’s surface by using an abrasive and a work wheel or a leather strop.
+Polishing is the more aggressive process while buffing is less harsh which leads to a smoother, brighter finish.

-Polishing is often used to enhance the looks of an item and is used to create a flat, defect-free surface.
-Polishing stainless steel can also increase the sanitary benefits of stainless steel.
+Polishing is often used to enhance the looks of an item and is used to create a flat, defect-free surface and can also increase the sanitary benefits of stainless steel.

-The condition of the “metal” at hand determines what type of abrasive will be applied.
-The first stage, if the material is unfinished, starts with a rough abrasive (perhaps 60 or 80 grit) and each subsequent stage uses a finer abrasive, such as 120, 180, 220/240, 320, 400 and higher grit abrasives, until the desired finish is achieved.
+The condition of the metal to be polished and/or buffed determines what type of abrasive will be applied.
+The first stage, if the material is unfinished, starts with a rough abrasive and each subsequent stage uses a finer abrasive until the desired finish is achieved.

-To achieve a mirror finish it requires polishing and buffing compounds, polishing wheels and high speed polishing machines.
+Achieving a mirror finish requires the use of polishing and buffing compounds, along with specialised polishing wheels and high speed polishing machines.